viktor-ferenczi/se-ore-pickup/README.md

 Configure the ice and stone pickup via the plugin's settings.

+You can open the plugin settings by pressing `Ctrl-Alt-/` in-game.
+(It does not work in menus.)

-You may also use chat commands:
+You may also use chat commands, should that be quicker to type for you:
 ```
 /pickup help    Prints this help on usage
 /pickup info    Prints the current settings